adster101/hastingsdigital/about/index.md

 author-id: john
 ---

-Welcome to Hastings Digital.

-Hastings Digital is web design agency located in the small coastal town of Hastings.
-We offer a friendly and professional service to anyone seeking to build or develop their business or profile online.

-Owned and run by Adam Rifat Hastings Digital is the culmination of over nine years experience working with IT and the web.
-It was while working on a large IT project for the AA Driving School in 2008 Adam was asked by colleagues if he could help them build a website for their small business.
-The resulting <a href="/portfolio/equilibre-holistic-therapy/">Equilibre Holistic Therapy</a> website is still maintained by Hastings Digital today with the Patricia (the owner of Equilibre) being our oldest and first client.

-Over the intervening years we've worked with a wide range of companies both large and small both local and national.
-During that time we've come to understand that trying to fit a square peg into a round hole simply doesn't work which is why we craft each one of our sites from the ground up to ensure your
+Hastings Digital is a website design and development agency providing a broad range of digital services to small and medium sized businesses and individuals in Hastings and the surrounding areas.

-We’re a small focused team which means we can work one to one with you ensuring that we deliver exactly what you need.
-We like to keep things as simple as possible which means a focus on what matters to you.
+We’re a small team which means we can work one to one with you ensuring that we deliver exactly what you need.
+We like to keep things as simple as possible and focus on what matters to you.
+Our work is precise, clean, clear and fast which is a key consideration in todays multi device world.

+Whether you already have an established website which needs enhancing or whether you’re looking to build a new website from scratch then we can help.

+Our websites typically start from around £525 which includes everything you need to get up and running.
+This typically includes the website itself, a Content Management System (CMS) so that you can update the site yourself, a personalised email address and hosting on a reliable and secure web server.

+We provide a range of additional services such as Search Engine Optimisation which we offer either on a daily or hourly rate.

 Whatever your requirements we're sure we can help so why not drop us a line and we can have a chat.

+We don’t use a ‘cookie cutter’ approach to our sites where your site looks the same as the last one we produced.
+All our site are designed and built from the ground up using the most up to date techniques.
+If you already have an existing brand identity we will use that as a basis for a new design so that your brand reputation is carried forward.